 It can best be described as hard-driving melodic… but such a description diminishes what’s actually going on.
 When Mike Munford plays you hear all things that great banjo player strive to achieve.
 Power, drive, impeccable timing, exquisite tone and jaw-dropping technique.

 Mike is also, indeed, about the finest set-up or fret job guy around, and is a walking encyclopedia of banjo trivia.
 He is an inspiration to countless players in the mid – Atlantic region.

 Most of the country hasn’t really seen all that much of Mike’s playing.
 He, throughout most of his career, has preferred the comforts of home to the road.
 It is testament to Frank Solivan’s powers of persuasion ( i.e. talent) that Mike is hitting the road as a part of this fine ensemble.

 Chris is one of the hardest working musicians from the Seattle music scene.
-You’d be hard pressed to find another 22 year old seamlessly switching from International Music to Jazz and from Rock to Bluegrass so comfortably.
+You’d be hard pressed to find another twenty-something year old seamlessly switching from International Music to Jazz and from Rock to Bluegrass so comfortably.
 He has even studied Brazilian Jazz with Seattle based Brazil music legend, Jovino Santos Neto.
 Chris’ musicianship reflects the multitude of musical influences he turns to for inspiration.
 His acoustic guitar playing really stands out, but this virtuosic, multi-instrumentalist is equally at home playing mandolin, drums, bass, electric guitar, banjo, and Greek bouzouki!
 In addition, Chris was a founding member of Seattle based, Northern Departure, and has found himself sitting in with Jerry Douglas, Emmylou Harris, Rob Ickes and many others.
 Don’t miss an opportunity to hear him shred his Martin guitar in half!